makrai/notes/cserhati21-overlap-for-cross-ling-embed.md

     * only exception is Non-adversarial Translation of loosely comparable Wiki
 * Combining corpus and isomorphism measures usually does not improve either,
   * could mean that isomorphism depends on corpus properties as well
-    * [quality depend on isomorphism only through these corpus properties]
+    * [quality depends on isomorphism only through these corpus properties]
   * To check this, we make predictions of all isomorphism measures from our three corpus properties, and show the results in Table 5
   * although isomorphism is greatly influenced by corpus similarity